fauzaanu/OBS_AUTO_RECORD/README.md

 # OBS AUTO RECORD
 Script to start OBS Recording when a certain program is running.
 And to exit when that program exits.
-Hardcoded for illustrator.

 Script is meant to be running continousely from system startup

 ## Important